 INVASIVE SPECIES REMOVAL

 Invasive species are a major threat to native ecosystems.
 Like many island ecosystems around the world, habitats on Pender Island have been seriously degraded by introduced and invasive species, which push out native plants and animals and reduce biodiversity.
-For example, Scotch Broom has pushed out millions of native plants and animals all along the Pacific Coast from the Sierra Nevada to the Haida Gwaii.
+For example, Scotch Broom has pushed out millions of native plants and animals all along the Pacific Coast from the Sierra Nevada to Haida Gwaii.

 For more information on the most destructive invasive species on Pender Island, click here.